Joint Accounts with Right of Survivorship Sample Clauses

 Joint Accounts with Right of Survivorship.
 If you open an account that is joint with right of survivorship, your rights and the rights of the other person(s) whose name(s) appear on the account are set forth in Section 36a-290 et. seq. of the Connecticut General Statutes.
 Briefly, these laws provide that the other person(s) named on the account may withdraw the entire balance in the account including deposits you have made and, upon your death, the funds in the account are held for the other person(s).
 For certain checks, such as a check payable by the government, the Bank may require all persons to whom the check is payable to endorse the check for deposit.
 The other person named on the account may also stop payment on a check and create an overdraft.
 Each joint account owner authorizes the bank to exercise setoff and enforce its security interest in the entire joint account, even though only one of the joint owners is the defaulting debtor and irrespective of who signed the check creating the overdraft.
 Each person named on a joint account can pledge or lien the entire account.
 The Bank will not accept an account for individuals that require the signatures of two or more persons for a withdrawal.
 The bank has the right to limit the number of owners on any account.

 Joint Accounts with Right of Survivorship.
-If this is an account in the names of two or more individuals, unless we specifically agree otherwise in writing, it will be a joint account with right of survivorship as defined in Section 36a-290 of the Connecticut General Statutes or the successor to that statute.
-This means that each of you is making this Agreement with each other and with us.
+If this is an account in the names of two or more individuals, unless we specifically agree otherwise in writing it will be a joint account with right of survivorship as defined in Section 36a-290 of the Connecticut General Statutes or the successor to that statute.
+This means that each of you is making this agreement with each other and with us.
 Each of you agrees that all amounts deposited by any of you, as well as any interest earned or bonus payments earned, can be paid to any one or more of you while you are all alive.
-After the death of any one or more of you, we can pay any money in the account to any one or more of you who is then alive.
-Each of you gives to all of the others authority to deposit to the account any check payable to any one or more of you.
-For certain checks, such as a check payable by the government, we may require all persons to whom the check is payable to endorse the check for deposit.
-If we honor a check which was signed by any one or more of you, and this causes an overdraft, each of you is liable for the overdraft, whether or not you signed the check or benefited from its proceeds. (b) Limitation on Number of Owners.
-We have the right to limit the number of owners on any account.
+After the death of any one or more of you, we can pay any money in the account to any one of you who is then alive.
+Each of you gives to any of the others authority to deposit to the account any check payable to any or all of you.
+For certain checks, such asa check issued by the government, we may require all persons to whom the check is payable to endorse the check for deposit.
+We will not accept an account for individuals that requires the signature of two or more individuals for withdrawals.

 Related to Joint Accounts with Right of Survivorship